 - Observatorio Mamalluca (the largest)

 Finally, for those that have money to spare, there are several options to see the eclipse in style.
 One option would be to join a cruise or charter a yacht and sail into the Pacific for a complete view of totality.
-Another alternative is to shell out about US $6,750 for one of the forty three seats on the EFLIGHT 2019-MAX, a jet aircraft that will fly with speeds of 904km/h over the open water of the South Pacific into the shadow of the Moon, potentially doubling the duration of totality for those onboard.
-The flight will utilize LATAM’s Boeing 787-9 Dreamliner aircraft to have the most supreme view of totality.
+Another alternative is to shell out about $6,750 USD for one of the forty three seats on the EFLIGHT 2019-MAX, a jet aircraft that will fly with speeds of 904km/hour over the open water of the South Pacific into the shadow of the Moon, potentially doubling the duration of totality for those onboard.
+The flight will utilize LATAM’s Boeing 787-9 Dreamliner aircraft in an attempt to have the most supreme view of totality.

 For The Homebodies

-In Santiago, the moon’s shadow will cover 92% of the visible sun.
-The eclipse will begin on July 2 at 15:22h in the afternoon and end 17:43h with the maximum coverage at 16:37h.
+In Santiago, the Moon’s shadow will cover 92% of the visible Sun.
+The eclipse will begin on July 2nd at about 15:22 in the afternoon and end around 17:43 with the maximum coverage at 16:37.
 For a full list of cities and times please click here.

 However they choose to enjoy the eclipse, onlookers must remember that it is never safe to look directly at the sun, even during an eclipse or for a short time, as doing so can cause severe eye damage.
 To prevent any eye injury and still enjoy the spectacular show of the eclipse onlookers can either use eclipse glasses that meet the international safety standard of ISO 12312-2 (very affordable on Amazon.com) or make their own viewing box.